LittleLittleCloud/Torchsharp-phi/Doc/CausalLMPipeline.md

 ```

 # Sampling methods
-The `CaualLMPipeline` provides a uniformed interface for various decoding methods to generate text.
+The `CausalLMPipeline` provides a uniformed interface for various decoding methods to generate text.
 This saves our effort to implement different decoding methods for each model.

 ## Sampling
 ```C#